Tips for building your business website

 • keep the url clear and short;

 • add a meta description to each article.
-This short description of what is in the article is often used by search engines to display in the search results.Ā
+This short description of what is in the article is often used by search engines to display in the search results.

 5. Budget for SEA

-Customer reviews are increasingly important.
-Prospective customers value these independent opinions about your products and services.Ā You can add a customer review functionality to your website, so that customers can place a review themselves.
+Customer reviews help new customers choose you.
+Many people rely on the experiences of others before making a purchase.
+You can add a customer review functionality to your website, so that customers can place a review themselves.

 When it comes to reviews, you must follow online sales regulations.
 For example, you must inform your customer about how you handle reviews and do your best to prevent fake reviews.
 You are not allowed to take down negative reviews unless they are clearly fake.

-• One thing you can do, is useĀ TLSĀ encryption.
+• Use TLS encryption.
 Transport Layer Security is the latest development, replacing SSL (Secure Sockets Layer).
 With TLS, you encrypt passwords and other privacy-sensitive data (https).
-Note: the abbreviations TLS and SSL are often interchanged.Ā You apply for a TLS certificate at a Certification Authority, or CA. Once you have TLS, a small padlock will appear in your browser address bar.
+You apply for a TLS certificate at a Certification Authority.
+Once you have TLS, a small padlock will appear in your browser address bar.
 This padlock reassures your customers, and it improves your Google ranking.
-That means more visitors, and more turnover.

-• To further ensure the safety of your website, always update to the latest version of the software you are using as soon as possible, to prevent security breaches.
+• Always update to the latest software versions as soon as possible, to prevent data breaches.

 8. Make your website accessible